 12) Timber Rattlesnake

 Now for the most dangerous snake on our list, the Timber Rattlesnake is poisonous!
 It has fangs that produce venom (so it is technically venomous) that is harmful to humans.
-Sometimes called a canebrake, they are a heavy-bodied snake and the largest venomous snake in many states.
+Sometimes called a canebrake, they are heavy-bodied snakes and the largest venomous snake in many states.
 They are not as big as the eastern diamondback which is the largest venomous snake in America (some being 6 feet long and weighing 15 lbs).

 Timber rattlesnakes grow to be 3-5 feet long and have a tan base color with dark brown blotches.
-As pit vipers they have two small holes (pits) on the side of their head which are used as a sensing tool.
+As pit vipers, they have two small holes (pits) on the side of their head which are used as a sensing tool.
 They have a triangular head and a rattle at the end of the tail.
-If threatened they will coil their body, raise the front of their body, rattle their tail and flip down their fangs (they can fold up for “storage”).
+If threatened they will coil their body, raise the front of their body, rattle their tail, and flip down their fangs (they can fold up for “storage”).
 Although you won’t find Timber Rattlesnakes at the headwaters of the Mississippi River.
 They don’t live quite that far north, they live in southern Minnesota, along the Mississippi down to the Gulf.

 This is not an exhaustive list of all the snakes that inhabit the Mississippi River region.
 In fact, there are a total of 6 venomous snakes, only one of which we have covered (the timber rattlesnake).
-Others include: cottonmouth (water moccasin), copperhead, coral snake, pygmy rattlesnake, and eastern diamondback rattlesnake.
-Of these, the cottonmouth is the only venomous water snake, not only on the Mississippi River, but actually in all of North America.
+Others include cottonmouth (water moccasin), copperhead, coral snake, pygmy rattlesnake, and eastern diamondback rattlesnake.
+Of these, the cottonmouth is the only venomous water snake, not only on the Mississippi River but actually in all of North America.